Fauna of Maine: Mustelids

+The mustelids of Maine include the northern river otter, American mink, long-tailed weasel, ermine or short-tailed weasel, striped skunk, fisher, (In New England it is more commonly known as a fisher cat), and the American marten (Known as a pine marten in some areas of New England, even though the true European pine marten is a separate species).

+Procyonids

+The procyonids of Maine are strictly limited to the northern raccoon.

+Felids

+The felids of Maine include the bobcat, Canadian lynx, and extirpated eastern cougar.

 Bats

+Vespertilionines

-The bats of Maine include the eastern pipistrelle, big brown bat, little brown bat, eastern small-footed myotis, northern myotis, eastern red bat, hoary bat, and the silver-haired bat.
+The vespertilionines of Maine include the eastern pipistrelle, big brown bat, little brown bat, eastern small-footed myotis, northern myotis, eastern red bat, hoary bat, and the silver-haired bat.

 Other small mammals

 Other small mammals of Maine include species of several different families.
-These include the following: hairy-tailed mole, star-nosed mole, water shrew, smoky shrew, long-tailed shrew, pygmy shrew, cinereus shrew, and the northern short-tailed shrew.
+These include the following: hairy-tailed mole, star-nosed mole, water shrew, smoky shrew, long-tailed shrew, pygmy shrew, cinereus shrew, northern short-tailed shrew, and the Virginia opossum.